 - be continuously enrolled in Pastor's Participation or Minister's Choice for at least the past six years;

 - have an effective salary of no more than $80,000 and be able to demonstrate financial need;

 - receive commitments of financial support for the sabbatical from other sources;

 - take your sabbatical for a period of not less than four weeks;

 - have not received a sabbatical grant in the last six years; and

 - receive Board of Pensions approval of a proposal detailing the activities and associated costs.

-*Ministers serving in positions that directly support congregational ministry (such as interim ministers or mid council staff members) may also be recommended for a grant through their presbytery.
+*Ministers serving in positions that directly support congregational ministry, such as interim ministers or mid council staff, may also be recommended for a grant by their presbytery.